Ron916/brainfuck/README.md

 This repo is a work-in-progress.

+Apologies for the language however this is a purely academic endeavor, intended as an exercise in web application architecture.

 It is a Brainfuck Machine I created, wrapped in an over-engineered web application.

-Apologies for the language however this is a purely academic endeavor, intended to display my current view of web application architecture.

 Brainfuck:
 https://en.wikipedia.org/wiki/Brainfuck